RuchitaVani/RuchitaVani/README.md

 - 👋 Hi, I’m @RuchitaVani
 - 👀 I’m interested in webdesigner
-- 🌱 I’m currently learning development
+- 🌱 I’m currently working as a developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...